qaseemme064/Final-Project/README.md

 ### **Database**

-We decided to use Heroku as our database and for hosting we used pgAdmin4 and connected heroku with pgAdmin4.
-Due to restrictions of rows which is 10000 rows, we had to drop couple of our participents data in order to get number of rows with in 10000 rows.

-Due to 10000 rows restriction we used VIEW command in our Postgres SQL.
+We decided to use Heroku as our database, and for hosting we used pgAdmin 4 and connected Heroku with pgAdmin 4.
+Due to restrictions on the number of rows which could be stored in Heroku (10000 rows at no additional cost), we had to drop a couple of our participents' data and used the VIEW command in our Postgres SQL.

-The schematic of the database tables will be:
+The schematic of the database tables is

 ![QuickDBD-export](https://user-images.githubusercontent.com/96033163/170885676-ee1fde21-d67b-4b7b-bba1-590c3280c814.png)

-Below is the quick look of heroku summary
+Below is the quick look of Heroku summary

 ![heroku](https://user-images.githubusercontent.com/96033163/170887403-c6bde6a1-fa00-4a6d-89e5-e7313f780a6e.png)